rhr/ivy/doc/source/using.rst

 -------

 There are a number of ways you can view trees in Ivy.
-For a simple display without needing to create a plot, Ivy can create ascii trees that can be printed to the console.
+For a simple display without needing to create a plot, ``ivy`` can create ascii trees that can be printed to the console.

 .. sourcecode:: ipython